State of Katanga: Later developments

 In June, Tshombe and Foreign Affairs Minister Évariste Kimba were arrested after attending the Coquilhatville Conference of Congo Leaders, the day they were about to board a plane back to their country.
 Tshombe was held under house arrest and charged with inciting revolt against the Congolese government, the illegal seizure of arms and aircraft, and printing counterfeit money by issuing Katangese currency.
 Tshombe subsequently signed a pledge to reunite Katanga with the rest of the nation, and was released accordingly.
 However, by August it was clear he had no intention of implementing this agreement.
 Tshombe openly declared in a speech that month that he would defend Katanga's rights as a sovereign state and would do everything to maintain this status quo even in the face of all opposition.
 During Tshombe's absence, posters with his image were put up on the streets of Élisabethville, and a college of three ministers was created to temporarily take over Tshombe's presidency.
 The triumvirate consisted of two of Katanga's strongmen, Munongo and Minister of Finance Jean-Baptiste Kibwe, and Minister of National Education Joseph Kiwele to ensure the balance between the two leaders.

-Swedish troops detain white Katangese mercenary.
+Swedish troops detain a white Katangese mercenary.

 In August and September, the UN conducted two operations to arrest and repatriate mercenary soldiers and the Belgian political advisers from Katanga by military force, deeming that such foreigners were the backbone behind the regime.
 The first operation was carried out by Indian troops, who began rounding up mercenaries at 5 am, culminating in the bloodless capture of nearly 400 men.
 Not a single shot had been fired.
 Although Belgium's consul in Katanga was ordered to deport the remaining Belgian nationals, including political advisers, he countered that he could only exercise legal authority over those who were official staff affiliated with his nation's government or military.